yichi-yang/USC-course-scraper/readme.md

 # USC Course Scrapper
-A simple Python scrapper to scrape USC catalog and save to a csv file.
+A simple Python scrapper to scrape USC course catalog and print to stdout int a csv format.